jvdassen/RequirementsTree/README.md

 ```
 pip install -r requirements.txt
 ```
-> The dependencies that the project uses are also attached in the dependencies folder for completeness.
+> The dependencies that the project uses are also attached locally in 'venv/lib/python3.7/site-packages' folder for completeness.

 ## Running an agent